-- (a) If the MEC is considering a recommendation to deny reappointment or to reduce clinical privileges, the Chair will notify the individual of the possible recommendation and invite the individual to meet prior to any final recommendation being made. - (b) Prior to this meeting, the individual will be notified of the general nature of the information supporting the recommendation contemplated. - (c) At the meeting, the individual will be invited to discuss, explain, or refute this information.
-A summary of the interview will be made and included with the MEC's recommendation. - (d) This meeting is not a hearing, and none of the procedural rules for hearings will apply.
+- (a) If the Credentials Committee or MEC is considering a recommendation to deny reappointment or to reduce clinical privileges, the Chair will notify the individual of the possible recommendation and invite the individual to meet prior to any final recommendation being made. - (b) Prior to this meeting, the individual will be notified of the general nature of the information supporting the recommendation contemplated. - (c) At the meeting, the individual will be invited to discuss, explain, or refute this information.
+A summary of the interview will be made and included with the Credentials Committee's and/or MEC's recommendation. - (d) This meeting is not a hearing, and none of the procedural rules for hearings will apply.
 The individual will not have the right to be accompanied by legal counsel at this meeting and no recording (audio or video) of the meeting shall be permitted or made.